 - You will get a chance to enjoy Holi, a festival of colors in March and the Nepalese New Year in April.

 Annapurna region, Upper Mustang, and Everest region are perfect for longer treks during the spring season.
-In this time, you also can cross high passes like Larkya La of the Manaslu Circuit Trek, Kongma La of Three Passes Trek, Thorung La of Annapurna Circuit Trek and high viewpoints such as Kala Patthar and Gokyo Ri in the Everest Region.
+In this time, you also can cross high passes like Larke La of the Manaslu Circuit Trek, Kongma La of Everest 3 Pass Trek, Thorong La of Annapurna Circuit Trek and high viewpoints such as Kala Patthar and Gokyo Ri in the Everest Region.

 Most of the trekking trails pass through ethnic villages which will provide a close sight of the culture and traditions of local people.
 Besides this, you can also enjoy short hikes around Nagarkot and Dhulikhel or go for Poon Hill Trek during this season.

 TIPS: Best Time to Visit Nepal during Spring Season